Two per cent measurement of $H_0$ from Cepheids alone: Results

 \section{Results}

 As a preliminary to our $H_0$ inference, in~\cref{sec:Cepheid_only_distances} we infer the host galaxy distances without using their redshifts.
 This enables us to quantify the effect of priors and selection modelling on the inferred distances.
 Then, in~\cref{sec:Cepheid_only_H0} we add the redshift information to constrain $H_0$ with the full model (i.e. including the part in the dashed box of~\cref{fig:CH0_DAG}).
+In~\cref{tab:cepheid_hosts} we provide the inferred Cepheid host distances and the peculiar velocities from both \citetalias{Carrick_2015} and \Manticore.